boomboompower/SkinChanger/README.md

 Featuring:
 * A new UI focusing more on the player aspect
 * More ways to get skins/capes (urls, local files)
-* Compatability with other mods
+* Compatibility with other mods
-* Accessability across different versions.
+* Accessibility across different versions.

 ### Features
 Skin-wise: